The Independent's journalism is supported by our readers. When you purchase through links on our site, we may earn commission. Why trust us?

 The question remains, though, did it actually whiten our teeth?
 In short, yes.
 A mix of exfoliating and bleaching ingredients silica and sodium bicarbonate left our teeth around two shades lighter and a lot brighter.

 When it comes to teeth whitening at home, brands use a variety of ingredients.
 Charcoal is popular, which draws out impurities from the enamel (the outer layer of your teeth), while some use abrasives to dissolve stains.
-Another common whitening ingredient is hydrogen peroxide, which whitens teeth by bleaching, and silica, which can remove surface stains.
+Other common whitening ingredients are hydrogen peroxide (which whitens teeth by bleaching) and silica, which can remove surface stains.

-It can take several weeks to see a difference with regular use, so, consistency is key for white, brighter teeth.
-You can also help maintain the whiteness of your teeth by avoiding coffee, red wine, beetroot and blueberries.
+It can take several weeks to see a difference with regular use, so, consistency is key for whiter, brighter teeth.
+You can also help maintain the whiteness of your teeth by avoiding food and drink such as coffee, red wine, beetroot and blueberries.

-Most whitening toothpaste is designed for use every day, unless specified in the instructions otherwise, but if you have particularly sensitive teeth, it is often recommended to alternate with your regular toothpaste.
+Most whitening toothpastes are designed for use every day, unless specified otherwise in the instructions.
+If you have particularly sensitive teeth, however, it is often recommended to alternate with your regular toothpaste.

 Most whitening toothpastes can help you scrub away day-to-day discoloration before it becomes a permanent part of your smile, however, this typically takes between two and six weeks of regular use, depending on the level of surface stains.
 If you’re looking for quicker results, opt for a formula that contains blue covarine, which can whiten teeth with immediate effect.